Past Projects and Research

 Prototype

-The prototype was built over a raspberry-pi 4.
+The prototype was built on a Raspberry Pi 4.
 A 16x2 LCD screen was used to display details of beacons in range.

 Architecture and Working

-The architecture had a BLE beacon (installed inside the bus) and a Raspberry-pi with BLE scanner (installed at the bus-stop).
-The beacon broadcasted details of the bus needed which is scanned by Raspberry-pi and is displayed at a bus-stop.
+The architecture had a BLE beacon (installed inside the bus) and a Raspberry Pi with a BLE scanner (installed at the bus stop).
+The beacon broadcast details of the bus, which were scanned by the Raspberry Pi and displayed at the bus stop.

 Project 2: Warehouse Management Robot

-The robot prototype was developed as a part of E-yantra Robotics Competition organized by IIT Bombay.
-The robot uses an ATmega256 by Atmel.
+The robot prototype was developed as part of the E-Yantra Robotics Competition organized by IIT Bombay.
+The robot uses an ATmega2560 by Atmel.
 The robot was equipped with various sensors for positioning and motion.

 We were given a map which had black lines to aid the movement of the robot.
 The map had some points designated as pick-up zones and deposit zones.